-Ratio 3 is a strong indicator of a governmental borrower's ability to repay debt obligations by transforming personal income into governmental revenues through taxation.
+Ratio 3 is a direct indicator of a governmental borrower's ability to repay debt obligations by transforming personal income into revenues through taxation.
 This ratio plays an important role in determining the state's credit ratings.
 (Standard and Poor's considers up to 3 percent to be a low debt burden for this ratio.)
 Figure 4 presents not self-supporting debt as a percentage of personal income.

-Figure 4 Ratio 3: Not Self-Supporting Debt as a Percentage of Personal Income as Computed in January 2008 and February 2009
+Figure 4 Ratio 3: Not Self-Supporting Debt as a Percentage of Personal Income as Calculated in February 2009 and February 2010